MA Capstone Process

 Projects can take many forms.
 Those that take the form of an academic essay should have a title page and an abstract of 250-300 words.

-Depending on length, the essay could/should have a table of contents, a brief intro followed by section (or chaper) division, a brief conclusion, notes, and works cited.
-Lengths of essays will vary but will typically be 30-50 pages, including notes and bibliography.
+Depending on length, the essay could/should have a table of contents, a brief intro followed by section (or chapter) division, a brief conclusion, notes, and works cited.
+Lengths of essays will vary but will typically be 25-50 pages, including notes and bibliography.

 Projects that take other forms, such as screenplays, documentary films, curricular units, anthologies, electronic texts, and other options, should also include a title page and brief abstract as well as a short (5-10 pages) written narrative describing the project and its objectives.

-The project's title page should include the following entries (all centered on the page):
+The project's title page should include the entries indicated on the "Format for Title Page" documents listed below.

 Submitting the Finished Project